 ComScore

-70 Non-Traditional Thanksgiving Dinner Ideas (Because Not Everyone Loves Turkey)
+73 Non-Traditional Thanksgiving Dinner Ideas, from Apps to Dessert (Because Not Everyone Loves Turkey)

-If you’re a diehard turkey/stuffing/sweet potato casserole kind of person, we salute you.
+If you’re a diehard turkey/stuffing/sweet potato casserole kind of person, I salute you.
 But if you’re not?
-Hey, that’s cool too.
-Nothing against the classic Turkey Day menu, but there are so many other vegetables (like pommes Anna), side dishes (such as Brussels sprout latkes) and desserts (our fave being crème caramel) that deserve a little holiday love.
-Might we suggest that you ditch the status quo in favor of alternative Thanksgiving dinner recipes?
-From bacon-wrapped Brussels sprouts to butternut squash upside-down cake, here are 70 non-traditional Thanksgiving dinner ideas to spice up your spread.
+That’s cool, too.
+I have nothing against classic Turkey Day recipes, but there are so many other appetizers (like baked Brie with cranberries and pomegranate), side dishes (such as Brussels sprout latkes) and desserts (hello, crème caramel) that will delight *and* surprise.
+This year, consider adding a few crowd-pleasing finger foods to kick off the meal with ease and set a festive mood.
+Thanksgiving appetizers like stuffed mushrooms and mini tarts can keep guests happy and set the tone for a memorable meal.
+Why not ditch the status quo this year in favor of these alternative Thanksgiving dinner ideas?
+From strip steak dripping in harissa butter to a stunning butternut squash upside-down cake, here are 73 non-traditional Thanksgiving dinner ideas guaranteed to spice up your holiday spread.

 35 Easy Thanksgiving Recipes Even First-Time Hosts Can Handle